sigsum/sigsum-go/doc/tools.md

 If submission to the first log fails, or polling for the required proof material times out, `sigsum-submit` tries the next log.

-On submission success, the Sigsum proof is written to respective output file, as described above.
+On submission success, a Sigsum proof, version 2, is written to respective output file, as described above.
+(The last version producing version 1 proofs was `sigsum.org/sigsum-go/cmd/sigsum-submit@v0.9.1`).

 ## Producing a leaf hash